photo - web

 Drawing, National Gallery of Australia

-A lot of research on the early 19th century Australian women artists has been undertaken by researcher/ historians such as Juliette Peers (see links below).
 From what we have learnt so far, there is no biography on Mary Meyer and there is a lot unknown about her career as an artist.
 While she attended Charterisville (in Ivanhoe, Melbourne) for a few years, there must have been works produced before this.
-The self-portrait (NGA) above indicates that she was painting in a style that was to change once she attended Charterisville.
-Where did she learn to paint?
+The self-portrait (NGA) indicates that she was painting in a style that was to change once she attended Charterisville.
+Where else did she learn to paint?

 Speculation is that that after she married, she became a wealthy woman and therefore selling works may have not been necessary.
-But none of this took away from her interest in other artists and her commitment to painting all her life in a style faithful to the Chartisville school vision.
+But none of this took away from her interest in other artists and her commitment to painting all her life in a style faithful to the Charterisville school vision.

-In Past Present, Juliet Speers writes that:
+In Past Present, Juliette Peers writes that:

-Mary was rather rather prickly towards some classical modernists at the Lyceum Club in the early 1960s who assumed she was an 'amateur' painter. (based on a conversation in 1992 that Juliet had with Dr John Downes).
+Mary was rather rather prickly towards some classical modernists at the Lyceum Club in the early 1960s who assumed she was an 'amateur' painter. (based on a conversation in 1992 that Juliet Peers had with Dr John Downes).

 Art collecting and the production of a prolific oeuvre of small plein-air works (and copies after the admired Arthur Streeton) possibly compensated her for a degree of social ostracism.
-Her marriage to a Jewish man some years her senior having caused some consternation, apparently she became estranged from her family.
+Her marriage to a Jewish man some years her senior having caused some consternation.
+Apparently she became estranged from her family.

 Jewishness could still have a certain social stigma at the time of her inter-faith marriage, a generation before Jewish radicals became to a great degree the conscience and leaders of Melbourne cultural life.

 The question remains that as she was prolific for seventy years or maybe even more, where are the works now?
 The best we know is of the low number of works that continue to come up for auction and the few scattered around public collections.
-There is a report that after her death a tea-chest was delivered to the National Gallery of Victoria that contained framed and unframed works to go out to public collections.
-We do not know how many there were in that tea-chest.
+When writing this, we have identified 26 works.

 A few of these have been tracked and there are reports that some were sent out for auction.
 But with the word 'prolific' being used to describe how she worked, that leaves a lot of works unaccounted for.

-In her will there is no mention of her own artworks - and nothing to say how many there were or what happend to them.
+In her will there is no mention of her own artworks - and nothing to say how many there were or what happened to them.
 Did she destroy some or many in her later years?

 Another factor that complicates tracking works after her death is her immediate and extended families.
 Her mother had died in 1904 (Mary being 26).
 At that time there were five children, herself, four sisters and one brother.

 Her father, Professor Nanson, married again in 1913 (Mary being 35) and had a further four daughters.
+In total Mary's father Professor Nanson had nine children.

+When Mary died in 1975, she was 97.
 Felix and Mary had no children - so there was no direct descendant to inherit their wealth when Mary died.
+We know little about the extended families.

-We do not know if any members of her immediate family or their descendants had paintings by Mary Meyer.
+We do not know if members of her immediate family or their descendants had paintings by Mary Meyer.

-According to her estate managers, when Mary died, the house she lived in was not in a well maintained state.
+According to her estate managers, when Mary died, the house she lived in was not in a well-maintained state.
 We have looked up the property and it has been replaced with a 1970's style house.
 It is most likely the original house was demolished not too long after her death to be replaced with a modern house.

 There must be more works out there somewhere.
 We will be watching the auctions for more.